pallavi-srinivas/Interactive-Lab-Hub/Lab 1/README.md

 **Remix Info**
 To influence believability of the light source and make the user believe that it truly a lamp, we got a fire crackling audio from YouTube to play whenever the hex-code of the color of the light changed, indicating that the lamp is lit.
 We put the audio file in the static folder and and edited the index.js file to indicate the system to play the audio only during color changes and to play the audio only once.

 We can improve upon this by making the audio louder for brighter colors and quieter for darker colors.
+Right now any light change results in the same audio being played, but in reality fire is a dynamic element and sounds different every second.
+Adding this gradual change would make it more believable.

 ---